doironm1ATWIT/DS_Foundations_Final_Project/README.md

 ![data_screenshot](result_screenshots/data_info.png)

-Since we are using data that has labels assigned and the labels are discrete, we will be using supervised classification machine learning models to determine our hypothesis.
+Since this data has labels (track_genre) assigned and the labels are discrete, we will be using supervised classification machine learning models to determine the hypothesis.

 ## Methods